Election filing continues

 The filing period for candidates in the May 2 city and school board elections began Jan.
 15, and several candidates have already filed.
 The filing period continues through Feb.
 14.

-Joshua Atkinson, 36, has filed for a place on the city council.
+David Edgar, 41, has filed for place 1 on the school board.

 (0) comments